-In Winter and Spring of 2013 2 new pantries were launched at Cesar Chavez K-8 and David Douglas High School.
-In Feb 2014, the 9th new school pantry opened in Reynolds Middle School.
+Two more began in Winter and Spring of 2013 at Cesar Chavez K-8 and David Douglas High School.

 The pantries provide families with at least 50 pounds (3-5 days) of nutritious emergency food for weekend, evening and other non-school days when access to other food sources such as child nutrition programs is limited.

 A typical per family distribution ranges from 60-70 pounds which equals enough food for about 48 meals.

 These efforts help ease the troubling effects of hunger and anxiety families may face when other food sources are unavailable or impossible to purchase due to economic circumstances.